What Is a Domain Name? Understanding How It Works and the Different Types of Domain Names

 Who Owns Unused Domain Names?

-To find out the owners of domains that are registered but not used, look the domain up on ICANN Lookup or contact the domain registrar.
+To find the owners of registered but unused domains, search the domain on ICANN Lookup or contact the domain registrar.
 If you want to find out which domains are unregistered and currently available for purchase, use our domain checker tool.

 When a domain expires, it gets deactivated and parked.
 This means it no longer resolves to the website and becomes available for purchase.
 If not renewed within the grace period, the domain will be auctioned off.
 After the auction, the domain is released to the public for registration.